Skip to main content

 Download PDF

 When members engage with their health plan, outcomes improve.
 But in an environment where savvy healthcare consumers expect interactions with their health plan to be as easy, intuitive, and personal as online shopping, too many Medicaid plans adopt a one-size-fits-all approach to engagement across all members and lines of business.
-And this is particularly concerning given the resource restraints many Medicaid members already face when seeking care due to social determinants of health.

 • Overcoming individual barriers to develop trust